ccort/PhoneBook/README.md

 ## Instructions:

 ### WildFly Setup
-Start the WildFly server by navigating to the WildFly \bin directory and executing the following script:
+Start the WildFly server by navigating to the WildFly \bin directory and executing the `.\standalone.bat` script.

-`.\standalone.bat`, for Windows

-`./standalone.sh`, for Unix-Based systems

 A management user account has to be created for WildFly.
 Just run the `.\add-user.bat` script to create one.